tdelgado00/Learning-Synthesis/readme(1).md

 + *problem:* a string indicating the name of the problem to test the agent at.
 + *file:* indicates the name of the directory where the agents are to be stored at the ```experiments/results/<used_training_context>``` directory.
 + *up_to* indicates the maximum value used for the $n,k$ possible combinations  of the specified problem to test the specified agent at.
-+ *timeout* a string indicating the time budget allowed for the agent to solve one single context
++ *timeout:* a string indicating the time budget allowed for the agent to solve one single context
++ *total:* the size of the used subset.
 + *max_frontier* the budget of possible actions allowed in a single expansion step.
 + *solved_crit* a function that decides whether or not continue testing when the previous adjacent context were not solved (by default, when the adjacent contexts exceeded the expansion and/or time budget).
 + *ebudget*: an integer that specifies the expansions budget. -1 indicates no limit.